 Part of TAWKROC’s mandate is to encourage new outdoor routing in the Kootenay region.
 And in order to see that happen we offer reimbursement funds for route setters.
-To be eligible for application, we recommend you read our Route Building 101 Guidelines.
-Secondly, individuals must first be members of CASBC, which is a $10 annual fee.
+To be eligible for application, we recommend you read our Route Building 101 Guidelines and make sure your membership has been renewed for this year.
 Beyond that, eligible applications will be determined by a majority vote of the TAWKROC directors based on the criteria below.

 How to Apply

-To apply for reimbursement, become a member of CASBC and then send an email to the board of directors at email@example.com requesting a Claim Form.
-Fill in the appropriate information on the excel spreadsheet and email it back.
+To apply for reimbursement, become a member of TAWKROC and then send an email to the board of directors at firstname.lastname@example.org requesting a Claim Form.
+Fill in the appropriate information on the form and email it back.
 Here is a list of the criteria the TAWKROC board will be following:

 - Only routes that have had a First Ascent (FA) will be considered.